Get insider access

 5. Best Budget Audiophile Headphones

 If you're looking for even more affordable headphones, the Philips SHP9500 are the best budget audiophile headphones we've tested.
 Their open-back design ensures a wide and natural soundstage that makes audio feel as though it's coming from two speakers in a room.
-They're comfortable to wear for long listening sessions and have a decent build quality, though it's not as good as more expensive options like the Philips Fidelio X2HR.
+They're comfortable to wear for long listening sessions and have a decent build quality, though they're not as stable on the head as more expensive options like the Sennheiser HD 560S

 They have a generally balanced sound that suits most genres of music.
 In particular, their mid-range is outstanding, so vocals are rendered naturally and without any honk.
 The main downside of these cans is their slightly lackluster bass response.
 They're not the best cans for audiophiles who love their hip-hop kick drums, which have plenty of thumpy low-bass, so if that's you, the Superlux HD 681 are worth considering.
 The Superlux have a balanced sound that suits most genres, but they're an especially good pick for fans of modern bass-heavy genres like EDM.
 Unfortunately, they have a poor, plasticky build quality and are not as comfortable as the Philips, though they are less expensive.